Kunull/Blog/blog/2024-04-10-ejpt-review.md

 In the case of [Josh Mason](https://www.linkedin.com/in/joshuacmason/), I only did his "Web Application Penetration Testing: Introduction to the Web and HTTP Protocol" course before attempting the exam.

 ## First attempt
 I attempted the exam for the first time on 06th of April.
+I finished everything in about 21 hours.

 I failed that attempt with a score of 65% (the passing score being 70%).

 Even though I was confident that most of my answers were correct, I made a severe error in my approach.